50ten40/rsyncster/README.md

 * Apache2 ( no config support )

 __CMS assumptions__
 * Simplified one-page interface.
-Bootstrap theme.
+Bootstrap or another lean theme.
 * Mobile emphasis.
 Reduced or no menus, mobile users can't see without poking a widget, generally don't use.
-* Reduced orn no ajax, sliding features etc.
+* Reduced or no ajax, sliding features etc.
 * Deep functionality and ui complexity available with login.
 * Public facing assets are obsessively lean and easily consumed.
 * No need to use drupal caching.
 (Todo: check for caching status before flushing)